Sujanabhandari/real-time-tracking-analysis/README.md

 - Create server/data_sync directory
 - Add FilteredDataHuman named json file.
 This file will be synced to database real-time.
+- Place your file there.
+- Go to server and clients and do `npm install`.
 - Use mongodb compass or similar to connect to the mongodb service using url `mongodb://localhost:27017`

 ## Start server